-Enter these delightful Molasses Raisin Bran Muffins that not only pack a TON of fiber in each bite but are sweet and perfect for breakfast or an afternoon snack.
+These Molasses Raisin Bran Muffins are just slightly sweet and perfect for breakfast or an afternoon snack.

 I'm not sure how many kids are going to eat a big old bowl of Bran Flakes, but I know plenty of kids that will eat a muffin any time.
-These muffins are slightly sweet mostly by molasses and honey and super moist and fluffy from the coconut oil, milk and mushy bran cereal.
-When baked, you can't even tell these were made with a whole grain cereal.
+These muffins are slightly sweet and super moist and fluffy from the coconut oil, milk and mushy bran cereal.
+When baked, you can't even tell these were made with cereal.
 Brushing the warm muffins with honey after they come out of the oven takes these to a whole other level.
 The hint of sweetness and shine really make these stand out.

 Ingredients

-Simple wholesome ingredients make these muffins easy to make as well as a wholesome breakfast or afternoon snack.
+Simple pantry staple ingredients make these muffins easy to make as well as a filling breakfast or afternoon snack.
 I love to make a batch and even freeze some if you don't think you'll be able to finish them quickly.

-Brown Sugar - I adore brown sugar and it's such a compliment to the molasses which is sweet but not quite sweet enough.
+- Brown Sugar - I adore brown sugar and it's such a compliment to the molasses which is sweet but not quite sweet enough.
 The bit of brown sugar plays well with the muffin and the balance of the ingredients.
-You can sub cane sugar if you prefer.
+You can sub granulated sugar if you prefer.

-Bran Flakes - Bran Flakes, how boring??
-But take a box of bran flakes and pour 4 cups into a muffin recipe and you have a magical transformation!
+- Bran Flakes - Take a box of bran flakes and pour 4 cups into a muffin recipe and you have a magical transformation!
 I generally use plain old bran flakes, but I have used Heritage Flakes which is a mesh of Kamut, Khorasan, Wheat, Oats, Spelt, Barley, Millet and Quinoa flakes.
 It definitely worked but the flakes are heartier so you'll get some texture on the tops (which I didn't mind) so feel free to play around with your cereal of choice.
+You can also use a box of Raisin Bran, but definitely still add in the extra raisins!

-Ground Flax Seed - I'll be the first to tell you I'll do anything to get more fiber in my kids!
-So a little bit of flax seed is a great addition.
-Be sure to grind it, don't use whole.
+- Ground Flax Seed - I like to add a bit of ground flax seed in these muffins to give them an extra boost.
+Be sure to grind it or purchased ground, don't use whole seeds.
 Also, pro-tip, keep stored in fridge to stay fresh.

-Coconut Oil - Don't worry, I promise these don't taste coconut-y, my oldest daughter HATES coconut and she devours these muffins!
-But you can also sub with any other oil you'd like.
+- Coconut Oil - Don't worry, I promise these don't taste coconut-y, my oldest daughter HATES coconut and she devours these muffins!
+But you can also sub with any other neutral oil you'd like.

 The Process